kubeflow/manifests/contrib/ray/README.md

     * If you do not want to install all components, you can comment out **KNative**, **Katib**, **Tensorboards Controller**, **Tensorboard Web App**, **Training Operator**, and **KServe** from [example/kustomization.yaml](https://github.com/kubeflow/manifests/blob/v1.6-branch/example/kustomization.yaml).

 ## Step 2: Install KubeRay operator

+We never ever break Kubernetes standards and do not use the "default" namespace, but a proper one, in our case "kubeflow".

 ```sh
 # Install a KubeRay operator and custom resource definitions.
 kustomize build kuberay-operator/base | kubectl apply --server-side -f -